 Mine is a creamy, full-flavor, dessert-like breakfast dish, ready on the fly.
 None of the “gelatinous mold that wiggles, jiggles and squelches with every touch of a spoon”.
 I can’t be sure, but I suspect Bailey’s brother stuffed chia pudding in her sneakers at some point.
 I had a similar experience with Vienna Sausages and I feel her pain.

-Chia is an herb in the mint family and is a rich source of Omega 3, B Vitamins, Calcium, and Manganese – but for me the rock star is its protein content.
+Chia is an herb in the mint family and a rich source of Omega 3, B Vitamins, Calcium, and Manganese.
+(For more on those nutritional benefits, check out Health Ambition).
+For me, the real rock star is its protein content.
 A life-long struggler with eating in the a.m.
 (I went to work in television at 4am way too often, sometimes after closing the restaurant at 2 am), breakfast was for me theeeeee meal to skip.
 And if I grabbed something in the studio, I can assure you it was not worthy.
 No doubt, it was carb-heavy and protein-free.
 Though I wanted to….I.
 Just.
 Could.
 Not.
 The elusive fantasy meal needed to be tasty, high protein (or sleepless me would sugar-crash soon), portable, and bonus points for being able to be sucked down.
 Fast.
 During my Bush’s Best Beans days, I concocted a smoothie secretly filled with Great Northerns.
 It worked really well for a long time, but then Greek Yogurt came on the scene and caught my eye.
 I am nothing if not a serial breakfast loyalist.
 More recently I have wanted to find several options of the perfect combo (delish, hi-protein, fast, portable) with less reliance on dairy.
 After devouring everything written by Lyn-Genet Recitas, creator of The Plan, I committed to 10 grams of protein for breakfast – non-dairy.
 Whaaaaaaaaaat?
 You’re scaring me!!!!!!
 How will YOU EVER do that??????
 That’s when I started dabbling with spelt flakes, flax granola and chia pudding.
 And, we’re back.
 Chia Pudding!
 Pumpkin Chia Pudding!!

 This recipe is made in 2 minutes – dump and stir – and packs 8-10 grams of protein (depending on how many almonds in your topping (shout out to pumpkin seeds – a small handful has 9 grams of protein and is a great source of zinc)).
 It’s very low in sugar (bonus in preventing late morning crashes) and is high in fiber – 45% of your RDA.
 And of course, all those spices are amazing for digestion and so much more.
 Cinnamon alone aids digestion, is helpful with controlling type 2 diabetes and cholesterol, and serves as an anti-inflammatory.
 It’s all good!